rutgers-bootcamp-team-5/project-4/README.md

 - tensorflow

 ## Usage
+### data
+This directory contains the data used for analysis and modeling.
 ### dev
-A directory containing code snippets used during development.
+This directory contains code snippets used during development.
 ### main.ipynb
 This notebook presents the main data analysis and modeling.
 ### rfe_analysis.ipynb